Skip to main content

 SQL SELECT Differences Across Databases

-Although SQL is standardized (ANSI SQL), databases have subtle differences in syntax, functions, and features.
+Even though SQL is standardized (ANSI SQL), different databases have subtle differences in syntax, functions, and features.
+This is something we need to keep in mind when switching between databases.

 FeatureMySQLPostgreSQLSQLiteSQL ServerOracle